Local Map Construction with SDMap: A Comprehensive Survey: Introduction

-Despite the promising prospects and numerous challenges in constructing Local maps based on SD map, there is a lack of comprehensive research reviews in this area.
-To address this gap, this review aims to provide a thorough overview of the latest advancements in Local map construction methods utilizing SD map.
-Specifically, the focus is on the application of SD map information representation methods and multimodal data fusion techniques in local map perception tasks.
+Despite the promising prospects and numerous challenges in constructing local map based on SDMap, there is a lack of comprehensive research reviews in this area.
+To address this gap, this review aims to provide a thorough overview of the latest advancements in local map construction methods utilizing SDMap.
+Specifically, the focus is on the application of SDMap information representation methods and multimodal data fusion techniques in local map construction tasks.
 This research delves into the major developments, challenges, and research directions in this field.
-The contributions to the existing body of knowledge are as follows, The existing literature on local map construction using SD map as a prior is reviewed.
-The strengths and limitations of these approaches are analyzed, providing insights into their effectiveness and applicability in real-time autonomous driving applications.
-The representation and encoding methods of information from various sensors, as well as the fusion techniques for multi-source sensor data, are highlighted, which are crucial for real-time local map generation.
-The underlying principles, architecture, and performance of these methods are discussed, shedding light on their feasibility and practicality in the field key challenges and open research questions in local map construction using SD map as a prior are identified.
+The contributions to the existing body of knowledge are as follows, The existing literature on local map construction using SDMap as a prior is reviewed.
+The representation and encoding methods of information from various sensors, as well as the fusion techniques for multimodal data.
+The underlying principles, architecture, and performance of these methods are discussed, shedding light on their feasibility and practicality in the field key challenges and open research questions in local map construction using SDMap as a prior are identified.